NamanHegde38/Glitch-Garden/Glitch Garden Remastered/Assets/Plugins/JMO Assets/Cartoon FX Remaster/Readme Cartoon FX Remaster.txt

 RELEASE NOTES
 -------------

+R 1.1.2
+- Added "Screen Distortion" shader, and a few effect variants using it
+- Fixed fireball materials
+- Fixed compilation errors on some platforms (e.g. PS4)
+- Prevent possible asmdef conflict with Toony Colors Pro 2
+- Strip shaders for the unused render pipeline during build, depending on if built-in or URP is used

 R 1.1.1
 - Fixed AABB errors spamming in the console in Unity 2020.2+ with some effects (e.g. "CFXR Fire Trail")